ychjiang/Halide_Example/README.md

 Linux x86-64
 # How to run?
 1. install llvm && Halide
-2.rewrite the cpp files
+2. rewrite the cpp files
-3.change the link director
+3. change the link director
 4. ./run.sh